 A rigorous technical standard – finally providing transparency on methane emissions

-An A to F grading for methane emissions is then attributed to a facility, and reviewed regularly – all taking place within the framework of the MiQ Standard.
+Independent highly qualified third party auditors use the MiQ Standard to provide an A to F grade for methane emissions to the facility they are certifying.
+This is then reviewed regularly – all taking place within the framework of the MiQ Standard.

 These certificates can be relied upon to credibly prove the methane emissions of gas traded between the sellers (operators), traders and buyers (utilities/corporates).